Launching in 2022, the Polestar 2 liftback is Polestar’s first pure electric vehicle.

 For public fast/rapid DC charging, both the upper and lower sections on the inlet are used to support the high power output required.
 The Polestar 2 CCS charging inlet is found on the left rear side of the vehicle.

-The Polestar 2 can be slow, fast, and rapid charged from public charging stations.
+The Polestar 2 can be slow, fast, and rapid charged from public charging stations (refer below).
 In most cases:

 - Slow charging requires a three-pin to Type 2 cable, usually supplied with the car.